 List any volunteering you have done.

-I volunteering often at the Lethbridge Regional Hospital (ice-water delivery, piano on Sundays in atrium, pediatrics) during my highschool and undergraduate years.
-I have volunteering with various medical professionals which gave me the chance to interact and help others in need these include, Nobe EyeCare Associates, The Third Academy, Primary Eyecare Associates, Green Acres Foundation, Canadian Cancer Society, Relay for Life, Multicultural Association of Lethbridge.
+I volunteered often at the Lethbridge Regional Hospital (ice-water delivery, piano on Sundays in atrium, pediatrics) during my highschool and undergraduate years.
+I have also volunteered with various medical professionals which gave me the chance to interact and help others in need, these include, Nobe EyeCare Associates, The Third Academy, Primary Eyecare Associates, Green Acres Foundation, Canadian Cancer Society, Relay for Life, and the Multicultural Association of Lethbridge.

 What is your most unusual talent?

 boutiqueoftherapy displays my personal art works attaining to mental health and notions of psychology.

 Where is the most interesting place you have been to?